Austin Apartments That Actually Allow Large Dogs (Verified List)

 Cedar Park/Round Rock$15–$25$200–$300$380–$600

 Pet costs above are based on our database analysis.
 Verify current rates with each community.
 Data as of March 2026.
+For a broader look at what different Austin neighborhoods cost, see our breakdown of Austin rent affordability.

 Tips for Large Dog Owners: Before You Apply